Your first home health visit

 2. Review the chart and plan the route

 And fit this visit into a day, not just a slot.
 Where does it sit on your route?
 What's before and after it?
-First visits and admits run long — don't stack one against a hard deadline.
+First visits and admits run long, so don't stack one against a hard deadline.
 Planning the order of the day is the difference between finishing by mid-afternoon and chasing your tail until dark.

 3. Arrive and read the home